top of page

 • Using Earth observation techniques, from outer space and on Earth, in combination with new tools for data analysis, disciplines like environmental accounting, and environmental economics, has revolutionized our ability to recognize patterns of what causes environmental change and how it impacts life

-RESEARCH
+ON-GOING RESEARCH

 Women's Smart Climate Observation Service